 TV and movies have a way of making things seem very real.
 And, to make it worse, in the last few decades, movies have gone from a point of somewhat pure entertainment to trying to depict things, no matter how fictional, to appear as real as possible.
 No matter how unrealistic or fictional something may be, TV and movies are made to make every possibility seem like a real one — like it could happen to you.

 There are many ways movies and TV can unintentionally mentor us into unhealthy lessons and work against mental health.
 To take an example, scenes that show how a person responds to anger.
-In most movies, anger is responded to with acting out — yelling at the person who is making them angry, or fighting them, or getting some form of greater revenge even to the point of murder!
-Someone always has to win and someone always has to lose.
+In most movies, anger is responded to with acting out — yelling at the person who is making them angry, or fighting them, or getting some form of greater revenge.
+Someone always has to win and someone always has to lose, it seems.
 How many problems are resolved in movies with violence?
 That’s an interesting study in its own right.

 For many people, the images of perfection that arise from movies can be the most damaging in some ways.
 The feeling that you must always be able to say the right thing, do the right thing, know how to respond to issues, and basically have the ability to do everything “right” on the first try, like you saw it done in the movies.
 However, consider how many takes actors and directors have to get scenes exactly as they want them to look.
+Or, even how many revisions the writers may go through for the best possible dialogue construction.
 It is an unmanageable expectation to imagine that life in one take in the real world can match up to an entertainment world with multiple takes to get it right.
 But still, many gain the impression from movies and TV shows that this is what they need to aspire to.
 It may not be people’s conscious process, but unconsciously it can wreak havoc.
 It adds up to increased stress, anxiety, depression, and feelings of failure when the impossible standards can’t be reached.
 And at the same time, decreased self-confidence and self-esteem.

 Entertainment is meant to play on people’s emotions.
 In some way, it’s meant to allow people to fantasize with their emotions.
 Shows and movies act out what one feels.
 That’s why people connect to movies on such a deep level.
 However, this ends up blurring the boundaries between fantasy and reality.
 It is rare to see actual role modeling of mental health issues portrayed in movies.
 How entertaining would that really be, to watch movies where people are handling their surrounding environments in a balanced and healthy manner?
 The problem is, the more we see the acting out, the more we are influenced by it as people.